binyamolango/budget_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank My God, family, friends, teammates, and Microverse.
+I would like to give credit to the author [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) for the original design idea

 <p align="right">(<a href="#readme-top">back to top</a>)</p>